 The cheapest homeowners insurance in New York will vary based on individual factors like where you live, your insurance history, what coverage options you need and what discounts you can get.
-The Triple-I recommends getting a minimum of three quotes to compare coverages and premium costs.
+The Insurance Information Institute (Triple-I) recommends getting a minimum of three quotes to compare coverages and premium costs.

 How do I get homeowners insurance in New York?

 You can get a quote from many companies online, or you may need to complete the process by phone or in person.
-You’ll need information such as your name and address, value of your home, amount of coverage needed and types of coverages you require.
+You’ll need information such as your name and address, details about your home, and the types of coverage you require.
 Working with a local agent can be very beneficial in the quoting process.

 Do I need to add hazard insurance to my policy?